CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/2 - Plugins Batch 2 - Submission 2/README.md

 # Unit / Automated Testing

 ## Telegram Plugin
+There is positive path testing with sample dummy data, but no negative path testing with malformed data as might be expected from this sort of plugin.
+However, as the core functionality works with the data that Reviewer imported in the usability testing, Reviewer suggests PASS with Notes.
+See [Telegram_unittest_pass.MD](https://github.com/hoopav/dxd_codereview/blob/915a70b7aebfacf894713a13db88e6f8c14950f1/Reviews/38%20-%20Memri%20Data%20Privacy%20DAO%20based%20on%20the%20MVPR/2%20-%20Plugins%20Batch%202%20-%20Submission%202/assets/Telegram_unittest_pass.MD)

 ## Zero-shot Plugin
+There is positive path testing with sample dummy data, but no negative path testing with malformed data as might be expected from this sort of plugin.
+However, as the core functionality works with the data that Reviewer imported in the usability testing, Reviewer suggests PASS with Notes.
+See [Zeroshot_unittest_pass.MD](https://github.com/hoopav/dxd_codereview/blob/f11b7f6db2b9d13990cc7d08a5c525e08ffd8b46/Reviews/38%20-%20Memri%20Data%20Privacy%20DAO%20based%20on%20the%20MVPR/2%20-%20Plugins%20Batch%202%20-%20Submission%202/assets/Zeroshot_unittest_pass.MD)

 ## Gmail OAuth Plugin
+There is positive path testing with sample dummy data, but no negative path testing with malformed data as might be expected from this sort of plugin.
+However, as the core functionality works with the data that Reviewer imported in the usability testing, Reviewer suggests PASS with Notes.
+See [GmailOauth_unittest_pass.MD](https://github.com/hoopav/dxd_codereview/blob/f11b7f6db2b9d13990cc7d08a5c525e08ffd8b46/Reviews/38%20-%20Memri%20Data%20Privacy%20DAO%20based%20on%20the%20MVPR/2%20-%20Plugins%20Batch%202%20-%20Submission%202/assets/GmailOauth_unittest_pass.MD)

 ## Language Identification Plugin
+There is positive path testing with sample dummy data, but no negative path testing with malformed data as might be expected from this sort of plugin.
+However, as the core functionality works with the data that Reviewer imported in the usability testing, Reviewer suggests PASS with Notes.
+See [LanguageIdentification_unittest_pass.MD](https://github.com/hoopav/dxd_codereview/blob/f11b7f6db2b9d13990cc7d08a5c525e08ffd8b46/Reviews/38%20-%20Memri%20Data%20Privacy%20DAO%20based%20on%20the%20MVPR/2%20-%20Plugins%20Batch%202%20-%20Submission%202/assets/LanguageIdentification_unittest_pass.MD)

 ## Twitter Topic Model Plugin
+There is positive path testing with sample dummy data, but no negative path testing with malformed data as might be expected from this sort of plugin.
+However, as the core functionality works with the data that Reviewer imported in the usability testing, Reviewer suggests PASS with Notes.
+See [TwitterTopicModel_unittest_pass.MD](https://github.com/hoopav/dxd_codereview/blob/f11b7f6db2b9d13990cc7d08a5c525e08ffd8b46/Reviews/38%20-%20Memri%20Data%20Privacy%20DAO%20based%20on%20the%20MVPR/2%20-%20Plugins%20Batch%202%20-%20Submission%202/assets/TwitterTopicModel_unittest_pass.MD)

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test |
-Unit Tests - At least one negative path test |
-Unit Tests - Additional path tests |
+Unit Tests - At least one positive path test | PASS Unit Tests - At least one negative path test | PASS with Notes Unit Tests - Additional path tests | PASS with Notes

 # Documentation